CodeGeneration2/Generated-code-has-been-predicted/README.md

 # Generated-code-has-been-predicted
-The author has trained the model to predict the generated code in Efficient-Code-Generation-with-E-Code
+The author has trained the model to predict the generated code is in the Generated code has been predicted folder.